HabibaaMohey/I-Wish-Java-Application/README.md

 7) Contributing to the purchase of items from friends' lists.

 8) Notifies users when an item has been purchased or received as a gift.

+# The Server-Side
+The server-side of the application is responsible for handling client connections, requests, and the management of shared gift items.
+It also manipulates the database by connecting to it, executing queries, and adding items that users can use to create wish lists.
+The server is designed to handle a large number of users and ensure the application remains stable and responsive.